FAForever/wiki-pages/Development/Mapping/Gaea.md

 Welcome to the Gaea Map-Making Tutorials for Forged Alliance Forever (FAF).

 I am IndexLibrorum (AKA Prohibitorum) and I've been trialblazing the use of Gaea in FAF mapping.
-Being the unexhaustable fount of charity and enlightenment that I am, I have decided to write out this series of tutorials, in which I will explain to you how to make maps in FAF without having to do such tedious things as handpaint terrain and masks.
+Being the inexhaustible fount of charity and enlightenment that I am, I have decided to write out this series of tutorials, in which I will explain to you how to make maps in FAF without having to do such tedious things as handpaint terrain and masks.
 With this series, I aim to get you up to speed right away and save you from the months of experimenting I had to go through to discover all the interesting ways that things can go wrong in.

 Gaea is a powerful terrain generation software that allows you to do some pretty nifty things, like letting you create high quality maps for Supreme Commander:Forged Alliance Forever.
 Whether you're a seasoned map maker or relatively new to the world of terrain generation, these tutorials will provide you with the knowledge and techniques to bring your map-making skills to the next level.